-- 1. No significant adaptations of the Section 404(b)(1) guidelines are contemplated for this evaluation. - 2.
-Before issuing a Record of Decision (ROD), USACE will identify the LEDPA and finalize an assessment of the short- and long-term impacts associated with any discharge of dredged and/or fill materials into waters of the U.S. resulting from this alternative. - 3.
-It is not anticipated that Alternatives 2 or 3 would have an effect on operation of the Muddy Bayou water control structure.
+- 1. No significant adaptations of the Section 404(b)(1) Guidelines are contemplated for this evaluation. - 2.
+Based on the above comparison of the environmental impacts associated with Alternatives 2 and 3, Alternative 3 is identified as the LEDPA pursuant to the Guidelines. - 3.
+It is not anticipated that Alternative 3 would have an effect on operation of the Muddy Bayou water control structure.
 Currently, the Eagle Lake community (Warren County, Mississippi, and Madison Parish, Louisiana) receives protection from a 50-year frequency flood. - 4.
-Deposition of fill material associated with construction requirements for Alternatives 2 and 3 would adversely impact up to 25.49 acres of Forested Wetland Section 10/404, 133.98 acres of Forested
+Deposition of fill material associated with construction requirements for Alternative 3 would adversely impact up to 25.49 acres of Forested Wetland Section 10/404, 133.98 acres of Forested.